The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 is_action_just_pressed("action") | Returns true when the user starts pressing the action event, meaning it's true only on the frame that the user pressed down the button.
 This is useful for code that needs to run only once when an action is pressed, instead of every frame while it's pressed. emit_signal("signal", ...) | Emits the given signal.
 The signal must exist, so it should be a built-in signal of this class or one of its parent classes, or a user-defined signal.
 This method supports a variable number of arguments, so parameters are passed as a comma separated list.
 Example: emit_signal("hit", weapon_type, damage) or emit_signal("game_over") is_on_ceiling() | KinematicBody2D function.
 Returns true if the body is on the ceiling.
 Only updates when calling move_and_slide.
-Use this function to stop element from floating along the underside of platforms.
+Use this function to stop element from floating along the underside of platforms. get_overlapping_bodies() | Area2D function.
+Returns a list of intersecting PhysicsBody2Ds.
+For performance reasons (collisions are all processed at the same time) this list is modified once during the physics step, not immediately after objects are moved.
+Consider using signals instead.

 ### 16.4.
 Hot Keys
 Function | Description